kapcodeO/Book-Recommender-System/README.md

 - In `Network Settings` > `Create Security Group` > select all `Allow`options.
 - In `Configure Storage` enter `16` instead of `8`.
 - Then click on `Launch Instance` located on bottom right side of page.
+- After that click on `Instance ID` and Scroll Down and click `Security`.
+- Here click on `Security Groups link` > `Edit Inbound Rules`.
+- Click on `Add Rule` in the column enter `8501` for streamlit port mapping.
+- In the next column enter `0.0.0.0/0` to access from anywhere.
+- Click on `Save Changes` then go back to instance and click on `Instance ID`.
+- Then click on `Connect` it will launch and `Ubuntu t2.large instance on a remote server`.
+- Then run the following `Streamlit App Docker Image Deployment`

 ---